-Hydroponics is a soil-less method of cultivation that relies on nutrient-enriched water solutions to sustain plant growth.
+Hydroponics is a soilless method of cultivation that relies on nutrient-enriched water solutions to sustain plant growth.
 Unlike conventional agriculture, which depends on soil fertility and weather conditions, hydroponics operates within controlled environments, enabling year-round cultivation and consistent crop production (Mairapetyan et al., 2024), (Nazir et al., 2024).
 This technique can be applied through various systems such as deep-water culture, nutrient film technique, and aeroponics, each designed to optimize root exposure to nutrients, water, and oxygen (Nwanojuo et al., 2025), (Yücenur et al., 2024).
-Hydroponics is significant because it addresses challenges of farming in soil systems, especially soil degradation and limited arable land (Nejatian et al., 2024), (Nazir et al., 2024).
-Globally, there is a shrinking supply of fertile farmland as urban areas and industries expand, which makes hydroponics a viable solution for food production (Zhang, Y., et al., 2025), (Ahmed et al., 2024).
-Hydroponics can also address water scarcity, as using closed-loop water systems can save up to 80–90% of water that would normally be used in soil systems (Shankar et al., 2024), (Wahyu et al., 2024).
+Hydroponics is significant because it addresses challenges of farming in soil systems, especially soil degradation and limited arable land (Nejatian et al., 2024; Nazir et al., 2024).
+Globally, there is a shrinking supply of fertile farmland as urban areas and industries expand, which makes hydroponics a viable solution for food production (Zhang, Y., et al., 2025; Ahmed et al., 2024).
+Hydroponics can also address water scarcity, as using closed-loop water systems can save up to 80–90% of water that would normally be used in soil systems (Shankar et al., 2024(Wahyu et al., 2024).
 Hydroponics has been successful across the globe, even in extreme climates.
-Hydroponics is being utilized in the Middle East, where it enables crops to be grown in extreme temperatures and without natural resources (Nejatian et al., 2024), (Ahmed et al., 2024).
-In urban centers, vertical hydroponic farms epitomized maximizing space and brought crops closer to consumers, thus, minimizing transport distance (Nwanojuo et al., 2025), (Zhang, Y., et al., 2025).
-This highlights that hydroponics can be a relevant agricultural system globally (Lobo Paes et al., 2025), (Kim et al., 2024).
-Hydroponics also can address the production of high-value crops, such as leafy greens, certain fruits, and herbs, that are in high demand in domestic and international markets (Debroy et al., 2025), (Zhang, H., et al., 2024).
+Hydroponics is being utilized in the Middle East, where it enables crops to be grown in extreme temperatures and without natural resources (Nejatian et al., 2024; Ahmed et al., 2024).
+In urban centers, vertical hydroponic farms epitomized maximizing space and brought crops closer to consumers, thus minimizing transport distance (Nwanojuo et al., 2025), (Zhang, Y., et al., 2025).
+This highlights that hydroponics can be a relevant agricultural system globally (Lobo Paes et al., 2025; Kim et al., 2024).
+Hydroponics can also address the production of high-value crops, such as leafy greens, certain fruits, and herbs, that are in high demand in domestic and international markets (Debroy et al., 2025; Zhang, H., et al., 2024).

 Rising demand for sustainable agriculture

 More food with fewer resources is urgently needed due to the world's growing population, which is predicted to reach nearly 10 billion people by 2050 (Bhardwaj et al., 2025), (Nazir et al., 2024).
 Despite its efficiency, conventional agriculture has been linked to greenhouse gas emissions, water waste, soil erosion, and decreased biodiversity (Shankar et al., 2024), (Ahmed et al., 2024).
-Sustainable agricultural methods that strike a balance between environmental stewardship and productivity are now necessary as a result of these environmental effects (Nwanojuo et al., 2025), (Impallomeni et al., 2025).
+Sustainable agricultural methods that strike a balance between environmental stewardship and productivity are now necessary because of these environmental effects (Nwanojuo et al., 2025), (Impallomeni et al., 2025).
 Politicians and consumers alike are becoming more conscious of the full range of consequences associated with unsustainable farming methods (Bhardwaj et al., 2025), (Zhang, H., et al., 2024).
-As a result, food produced using ecological methods that preserve natural resources and reduce their negative effects on the environment has grown in popularity (Modina et al., 2025), (Zhang, Y., et al., 2025).
-In addition to environmental racism, sustainable agricultural practices have an impact on food security, stability, and affordability (Nejatian et al., 2024), (Nazir et al., 2024).
+As a result, food produced using ecological methods that preserve natural resources and reduce their negative effects on the environment has grown in popularity (Modina et al., 2025; Zhang, Y., et al., 2025).
+In addition to environmental racism, sustainable agricultural practices have an impact on food security, stability, and affordability (Nejatian et al., 2024; Nazir et al., 2024).
 Specifically, hydroponics contributes to the attainment of all these goals since it will be possible to have consistent production of food irrespective of such environmental factors as soil fertility and droughts (Mairapetyan et al., 2024), (Yucesi et al., 2024).
-Many of these objectives, such as Zero Hunger, Responsible Consumption and Production, and Climate Action are supported by such methods as hydroponics (Nwanojuo et al., 2025), (Zhang, H., et al., 2024).
-This creates a worldwide moral command of making sustainable farming models as well as an economical or environmental demand.
+Many of these objectives, such as Zero Hunger, Responsible Consumption and Production, and Climate Action, are supported by such methods as hydroponics (Nwanojuo et al., 2025), (Zhang, H., et al., 2024).
+This creates a worldwide moral command of making sustainable farming models as well as an economic or environmental demand.
 (Lobo Paes et al., 2025), (Vinci et al., 2025).